-Alan Harvey is a professor of pharmacology in SIPBS.
+Alan Harvey is an emeritus professor of pharmacology in SIPBS.
 He studied pharmacy and then pharmacology, and has been an independent researcher since 1974.
 He works on the physiology and pharmacology of synaptic signalling, with particular interests in drugs and toxins affecting receptors and ion channels.
 He discovered the dendrotoxins, small proteins from mamba snake venoms that selectively block some types of potassium ion channels in neurons; these toxins have become standard pharmacological tools for investigating the role of particular ion channel sub-types in cellular physiology.
 In an extension to that work, he and collaborators in Sweden, Cuba, Argentina and Uruguay went on to discover other novel toxins with unusual chemical and pharmacological features: the fasciculins (the most potent and selective inhibitors of acetylcholinesterase), muscarinic toxins (the most sub-type specific compounds for studying muscarinic acetylcholine receptors), and the potassium ion channel blocking BgK and ShK; the last of these has formed the basis of an immunosuppressant drug that is in clinical trials.
 Recent toxin-related research was through involvement in a European consortium (“CONCO” - http://www.conco.eu/index.html) that explored the pharmaceutical potential of novel peptides from marine cone snails, particularly for treating patients with drug-resistant pain.
-He is President of the International Society on Toxinology (http://www.toxinology.org/) and is Editor-in-Chief of the journal Toxicon (http://ees.elsevier.com/toxcon/).
+He is President of the International Society on Toxinology (http://www.toxinology.org/) andwas Editor-in-Chief of the journal Toxicon (http://ees.elsevier.com/toxcon/) until 2017.

 Together with colleagues in phytochemistry at Strathclyde, Alan Harvey has developed the use of natural products in drug discovery.
 This has been based on developing a facility for the rapid screening of chemicals on cell-based and molecular assays and on building up a world-wide network of natural product collaborators.
 The network involves groups in 20 different countries; it pioneered access and benefit-sharing arrangements for natural products that are compatible with the United Nations Convention on Biodiversity; and it created one of the most biodiverse screening collections available.